blueripple/blueripple-research/br-2021-NewMaps/posts/Shared/inputs/modelExplainer.md

 regardless of where the district lines lie.
 So why did we build a demographic model?
 Three reasons:

-1. We’re interested in places where the history may be misleading, either because of the specific story in a district or because changing politics or demographics may have altered the balance of likely voters but one or both parties are not seeing the threat or new opportunity.[^empowerment]
+1. We’re interested in places where the history may be misleading, either because of the specific story in a district or because changing politics or demographics may have altered the balance of likely voters.[^empowerment]

 2. Our demographic analysis is potentially more useful when the districts are new, since voting history may be less “sticky” there.
 For example, if I’m a Dem-leaning voter